Rainyan/windows-desktop-shortcut-cleaner/README.md

 # windows-desktop-shortcut-cleaner
-Python 3 script for Windows that removes all shortcuts from the user's Desktop folder, with an optional exceptions.
+Python 3 script for Windows that removes all shortcuts from the user's Desktop folder, with optional exceptions.

 A lot of Windows apps will create shortcuts on the desktop without asking the user.
 Scheduling this script will help keeping the desktop clean automatically.